 I remember working with a group of employees on the manufacturing floor (many years ago) to improve efficiency through a better layout and organization of the workspace.
 I made a very interesting observation that illustrates the significance of our responsibility to our staff and organizations as leaders.

 I spent a week “observing” a small group of production employees doing assembly and testing of one of our products.
 Some “operations” were involved in the assembly and test, all located in a small area we had defined as a “work cell.”
-Anyway, during the week, I had observed all of the employees walking around this small table that was kind of centrally located in the work cell.
+Anyway, during the week, I observed all the employees walking around this small table that was centrally located in the work cell.
 Can you picture it?
 I never saw anyone use the table for anything, though.
 It was just there.
 In fact, it was in the way, causing everyone to have to walk around it.
 I even witnessed 1 or 2 of them accidentally bump into the table.

 At the end of the week, I got all of the employees together to discuss my observations.
 During the meeting, I asked, “Can anyone tell me why that table is there?”
 They all looked at each other and me and finally concluded that nobody knew.
 “It’s just always been there,” they said.
 I told them what I had observed, and they all agreed that it was in the way.
 I then said, “I have an idea … let’s move it out of the way.”
 They all agreed, and we made it so.